YohkoTomota/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is repository for IBM data science capstone project on Coursera
+This is repository for IBM data science capstone project on Coursera.

+In this project, Foursquare API is uesd and Neighborhood Segmentation and Clustering are tird out